devchan64/devchan64.github.io/_posts/en/2025-04-16-how-good-developers-grow-by-feedback.md

 ---

+# How Do Good Developers Grow Through Evaluation?

 Performance evaluation is a sensitive and sometimes exhausting topic for developers.
 However, if the desired image of a developer is clearly defined, evaluation can transform from a ranking tool into a **method for growth and cultural training**.